Skip to content

 Frequently asked questions

-Why is carbon fiber composite recycling more valuable than fiberglass recycling?
+Why is carbon fiber composite recycling more valuable than fiberglass, aramid, or natural fiber recycling?

 Virgin carbon fiber costs between $10–$30 per pound to produce, making reclaimed carbon fiber highly attractive to aerospace, automotive, and sporting goods manufacturers seeking lower-cost alternatives.
-Fiberglass, by contrast, is cheap to produce from raw silica and limestone, so recovered fiberglass commands much lower market prices.
-The 1.5× multiplier in this calculator reflects the typical market premium for recycled carbon fiber.
-As demand for lightweight materials grows in electric vehicles and wind turbines, the value gap between these two composite types is expected to widen further.
+Fiberglass, by contrast, is cheap to produce from raw silica and limestone, so recovered fiberglass commands much lower market prices — reflected here as the 1.0 baseline multiplier versus carbon fiber's 3.5.
+Aramid fiber (1.8) sits in between, valued for its impact resistance in armor and protective gear.
+Natural fiber composites (0.8) recover the least value, as their base materials are inexpensive and less standardized for high-value reuse.
+As demand for lightweight materials grows in electric vehicles and wind turbines, the value gap between these composite types is expected to widen further.

 How does contamination level affect composite recycling feasibility?